lafeirjo/City_Of_Grand_Rapids_Social_Impact/Install_Instructions/install.md

    b.
 Click on ‘Demo_Code’.

    c.
-Click on 'Demo_Code_Data'
+Open the 'DemoCode.ipynb' file, which you can now run with all correct installations and data files.

    d.
-Open the 'DemoCode.ipynb' file, which you can now run with all correct installations and data files.
+At the top click "Run" and then "Run All Cells".
+This will run the whole notebook for you.

 **For Setting up PowerBI**
 The following set of instructions have been grabbed from the official Microsoft store website: